LiymLab/cfDNAanalyzer/README.md

 #### 1.2 Data standardization

-* This process transforms the data using one the following data standardization/normalization method, which is important for many machine-learning techniques.
+* This process transforms the data using one of the following data standardization/normalization method, which is important for many machine-learning techniques.

 | Methods | Alias | Brief Introduction |
 | :---: | :---: | :---: |